 You will be monitored in the endoscopy area for 1-2 hours until the effects of the sedatives have worn off.
 Your throat may be a little sore for a day or two.
 You will be able to resume your diet and take your routine medication after you leave the endoscopy area, unless otherwise instructed.

 Your gastroenterologist will usually inform you of your test results on the day of the procedure.
 Biopsy results take several days to return, and you should make arrangements with your gastroenterologist to get these results.
 The effects of sedation may make you forget what you were instructed after the procedure.
 Call your gastroenterologist’s office for the results.

 WHAT COMPLICATIONS CAN OCCUR?

-ERCP is safe when performed by gastroenterologists who have had specific training and are experienced in this specialized endoscopic procedure.
+ERCP surgery is safe when performed by gastroenterologists who have had specific training and are experienced in this specialized endoscopic procedure.
 Complications are rare, however, they can occur.
 Pancreatitis due to irritation of the pancreatic duct by the X-ray contrast material or cannula is the most common complication.
 A reaction to the sedatives can occur.
 Irritation to the vein in which medications were given is uncommon, but may cause a tender lump lasting a few weeks.
 Warm moist towels will help relieve this discomfort.

-If your ERCP included a therapeutic procedure such as removal of stones or placement of a stent (drain), there are additional small risks of bleeding or perforation (making a hole in the intestine).
+If your ERCP included a therapeutic procedure such as removal of stones or placement of a stent (drain).
+There are additional small risks of bleeding or perforation (making a hole in the intestine).
 Blood transfusions are rarely required.
-It is important for you to recognize the early signs of possible complications and to contact your gastroenterologist if you notice symptoms of severe abdominal pain, fever, chills, vomiting, or rectal bleeding.
+It is important for you to recognize the early signs of possible complications and to contact your gastroenterologist.
+If you notice symptoms of severe abdominal pain, fever, chills, vomiting, or rectal bleeding.